PGCE Early and General Primary Core subjects

 The course is underpinned by a philosophy that high quality literature for children and high quality writing from children are linked.

-As well as considering what is written in various genres (including picture books, novels, poetry, non-fiction texts, digital texts and film), prominence is also given to strategies for enabling children to become more fluent, enthusiastic, discriminating and adaptable readers and to ensuring that all trainees are confident and competent in how to teach early reading.
+As well as considering what is written in various genres (including picture books, novels, poetry, non-fiction texts, digital texts and film), prominence is also given to strategies for enabling children to become more fluent, enthusiastic, discriminating and adaptable readers and to ensuring that all PGCE students are confident and competent in how to teach early reading.

 The development and transition of children’s writing from emergent mark making to a fluent style is explored.
 Practical workshops support investigations into the writing process.